mferland/libzc/README.md

 TODO
 ----
-- Find the actual password when using the plaintext attack.
 - Support for GPU bruteforce cracking.
 - Add basic mangling rules to dictionary attack.
 - Review library api, should be much simpler.
+- Optionally decrypt the archive (plaintext).
+- Provide a way to benchmark libzc.